10 min read

 You Have Many Target Sponsors to Pursue

 The list of alcohol brands your sports organization can pursue is massive.
 I’ve touched on a few of them already, but those were mostly beer brands.
-Here are some other alcohol companies outside of those that sell beer:
+This now includes global brands, craft and regional producers, and non-alcoholic alternatives, giving organizations more flexibility based on audience and values.

 • Bacardi